PIMs and feed marketing: How the two can work together

 • Emotional information: product descriptions, stories, and imagery that helps create emotional connections with your buyers

-The enriched and localized data can then be spread to eCommerce platforms, marketplace listings, print catalogs, points of sale, mobile applications, chatbots, and all other channels.
+The enriched and localized data can then be spread to eCommerce platforms, marketplace listings, print catalogs, points of sale, mobile applications, chat-bots, and/or any other channel.

 Where does WakeupData come in?

-WakeupData is a cloud-based product feed management platform, designed for businesses to enrich, transform, optimize and transfer their data.
+WakeupData is a cloud-based product feed management platform, designed for businesses to enrich, transform, optimize and transfer their data to any channel.

 We provide the tools to let digital marketers make any kind of edits to their product data which will be applied to thousands of products at once.